 Bill Adjustments Following a Meter Investigation

 We routinely test and replace defective meters to ensure fair and equal treatment to all FPL customers.
 While a defective meter is rare, if a meter registers lower usage than the electricity that was consumed, the Florida Public Service Commission permits limited back-billing for prior usage.
 This may also include investigation fees if it was determined that a meter was tampered with or removed.
 These fees are based on FPL’s actual expenses incurred to complete the investigation and correct the condition.
 We understand the hardship this causes and that is why we work with customers to establish a long-term payment plan and also offer free energy evaluationsto help identify additional ways to save money and energy.

 Electricity theft is a serious problem and a crime punishable by fine and/or prison time.
 FPL works very hard to serve all of our customers in the most cost-efficient manner possible, but when someone steals electricity, it adds to the company's cost of doing business and that affects everyone.
 We believe in operating efficiently and responsibly, and that’s how we’ve managed to keep our typical residential bills the lowest in the state.
-We encourage anyone who suspects electricity theft to report it in confidence by calling FPL at 1-800-528-6621.
+We encourage anyone who suspects electricity theft to report it in confidence by calling FPL at 1-800-528-6621 or email us.